 NOTE DEFINITION NOTE LINK TO

 No. RETURN TO

 PAR 102 ^a

-2. treat the methylated siloxane and PFC

-compounds as ROCs.

-7 Rotogravure Printing This definition is the same one found in Rule Click here.

-354. The Rule 202.S.1 exemption refers to this

-type of process.
-Thus, for rule clarity, the

-8 Solvent District is adding the definition to Rule 102.
-This new solvent definition is needed in Rule Cli 1 1
+8 Solvent This new solvent definition is needed in Rule Click here

-0 Solvent 102 because the term is used in several newly Click here .
+Ũ 102 because the term is used in several newly

-proposed Rule 102 definitions, the Rule 202.U
+proposed Rule 102 definitions the Rule 202 U

-exemption, and many of the coating rules.
+exemption and many of the coating rules

-exemption, and many of the country rules.
+exemption, and many of the county fules.

 The definition includes "any toxic air

-contaminant' text, which is unique compared to
+contaminant" text, which is unique compared to

 other air district solvent definitions.
 The

 reasons that the District is including toxic air

 contaminants (TACs) in this project are

-discussed in Appendix I, Page I-5, (see
+discussed in Appendix I. Page I-5. (see

-"Definition of Solvent Including Toxic Air
+"Definition of 'Solvent' Including Toxic Air

-Contaminants (TACs)').
+Contaminants (TACs)").
 Click here to go to the

 Appendix I, Page I-5, discussion.

-It is not the APCD's intent to include TACs in
+It is not the District's intent to include TACs in

-the "organic solvents" and the "photochemically
+the "organic solvents" and the

-reactive solvent' definitions or modify the
+"photochemically reactive solvent" definitions

-meaning of those definitions through the
+or modify the meaning of those definitions

-addition of the term 'solvent' to Rule 102.
+through the addition of the term "solvent" to

+Rule 102.

-9 Solvent Cleaning A clear delineation of what constitutes solvent Click here.
+9 Solvent Cleaning A clear delineation of what constitutes solvent Click here .

 cleaning and use of a solvent cleaning machine

 is needed to establish rule applicability and rule

 requirements.
-The APCD modeled the solvent
+The District modeled the solvent

 cleaning definition on the organic solvent

-cleaning definition used by the San Joaquin

-Valley Unified Air Pollution Control District
+Valles Unified Air Delletion Control District

+(SIV) in their Pule 4662 Organic Schoot

-(SJV) in their Rule 4663, Organic Solvent
+(SJV) in their Kule 4003, Organic Solvent

-10 Solvent Cleaning Machine Cleaning, Storage, and Disposal.
-This definition is modeled on the definition in Click here.
+10 Solvent Cleaning Machine This definition is modeled on the definition in Click here

-10 Solvent Cleaning Machine 40 CFR §46.461.
-The APCD is making the CHER HEIE.
+10 Solvent Cleaning Machine 40 CER 846.461 The District is making the Click licit .

 cutoff to be 1 gallon capacity instead of the two

-gallons capacity in 40 CFR §46.461 because
+gallons capacity in 40 CFR 846 461 because

-existing Rule 321.B.2.a has a one gallon cutoff.
+existing Rule 321 B 2 a has a one gallon cutoff

 Also, the Ventura County APCD (VC) Rule

-74.6.B.2.b has a one gallon cutoff whereas a
+74 6 B 2 b has a one gallon cutoff whereas a

 solvent cleaning machine must be used if the

-solvent container is greater than one gallon.
+solvent container is greater than one gallon

 The solvent cleaning machine definition is

 needed in Rule 102 because the term is used in

-1.1 Confine Dung and the "degreaser" and "solvent cleaning" definitions.
-Clial Lan
+the "degreaser" and "solvent cleaning"

+definitions.

-11 Surface Preparation This term and definition are modeled on Click here .
+11 Surface Preparation This term and definition are modeled on Click here.

 provisions from SC Rule 1171.
-The term will be used in the ROC limit tables in the rules
+The term will

+be used in the ROC limit tables in the rules

 being modified to add new solvent cleaning

 provisions.
-Staff added the term "moisture" in the
+Staff added the term "moisture" in

-list of contaminants because the 40 CFR
+the list of contaminants because the 40 CFR

-or commission seems the 10 or 10 1
+§64.460 et seq. requirements for halogenated

+solvent cleaning also include drying provisions.

 NOTE DEFINITION NOTE LINK TO

 No. RETURN TO

 PAR 102 ^a

-§64.460 et seq. requirements for halogenated

-solvent cleaning also include drying provisions.

-12 Toxic Air Contaminant The District adding this definition at the request Click here.

-of the regulated community.
-Appendix M

-provides a list of the compounds that are

-currently classified as a TAC.
-Click here to go

-to Appendix M.
+12 Toxic Air Contaminant The District adding this definition at the request of the regulated community.
+Appendix M provides a list of the compounds that are currently classified as a TAC.
+Click here to go to Appendix M. Click here .

-13 Wipe Cleaning This definition is the same one found in the SJV Click here.
+13 Wipe Cleaning This definition is the same one found in the SJV Rule 4663.
+Click here .

-Rule 4663.